Market Analysts see CommScope Holding Company Inc. [COMM] gaining to $12. Time to buy?

 >> 7 Top Picks for the Post-Pandemic Economy <<

-Positions in CommScope Holding Company Inc. stocks held by institutional investors increased at the end of February and at the time of the February reporting period, where 141 institutional holders increased their position in CommScope Holding Company Inc. [NASDAQ:COMM] by around 25,403,682 shares.
-Additionally, 114 investors decreased positions by around 30,561,795 shares, while 29 investors held positions by with 130,282,085 shares.
-The mentioned changes placed institutional holdings at 186,247,562 shares, according to the latest SEC report filing.
-COMM stock had 46 new institutional investments in for a total of 8,691,170 shares, while 39 institutional investors sold positions of 5,297,750 shares during the same period.
+144 institutional holders increased their position in CommScope Holding Company Inc. [NASDAQ:COMM] by around 27,596,036 shares.
+Additionally, 114 investors decreased positions by around 30,451,040 shares, while 29 investors held positions by with 130,647,728 shares.
+The mentioned changes placed institutional holdings at 188,694,804 shares, according to the latest SEC report filing.
+COMM stock had 49 new institutional investments in for a total of 8,764,185 shares, while 41 institutional investors sold positions of 5,324,865 shares during the same period.